Waking up to Dental Sleep Medicine

 Facts Based Treatment

 Progress is monitored carefully as each patient has a different airway and requires specific titration, which means the appliance is slightly modified according to the patient’s specific bone and teeth structure.
 When a patient feels that their snoring has stopped and their symptoms have been relieved, the dentist will order a follow up sleep study with the oral appliance in place.
 “We do not rely solely on how the patient feels, although that is very important.
 We want to be medically sure that the oxygen levels are where they should be and that the sleep apnea has been treated successfully,” states Willey.
 Once maximum medical efficacy is reached, we will see the patient again in six months, and then yearly after that.
-This gives the Koala® Center for Sleep and TMJ Disorders dentist the ability to ensure continued treatment success and make modifications to the treatment regimen as needed.
+This gives the Koala® Center For Sleep & TMJ Disorders dentist the ability to ensure continued treatment success and make modifications to the treatment regimen as needed.